10 ways to reduce your fuel bill - Vernon Morning Star

 4) Speed limits are good for you

-Not only will not speeding save you money in speeding tickets, but fuel efficiencies are usually highest in the speed-limit friendly zone of 50 to 80 km range.
-Over 80 km per hour, fuel efficiency can go down quickly.
-According to the Government of Canada website, at 120 km per hour, a vehicle uses approximately 20 per cent more fuel.
-So if you are concerned about the latest increases in fuel prices of less than 10 per cent, just think, you could potentially be saving more than that if you used to drive at high speeds.
+Minding the speed limit will save you money in speeding tickets, but did you know that fuel efficiencies are usually highest in the speed-limit friendly range of 50 to 80 km/h?
+At speeds above 80 km/h, fuel efficiency can drop quickly.
+The Government of Canada website notes that at 120 km/h, a vehicle uses approximately 20 per cent more fuel.

 5) Coast if you can — to decelerate